Auction Terms & Conditions

 2.5.4 Ownership in a lot shall not pass to the Buyer thereof until Old Johannesburg Warehouse has received settlement of the full Purchase Price of that lot in cleared funds.
 Furthermore, Old Johannesburg Warehouse shall not release a lot to the Buyer prior to full payment thereof.
 However, should Old Johannesburg Warehouse agree to release a lot to the Buyer prior to payment of the Purchase Price, full ownership of such lot shall not pass to the Buyer, nor shall the Buyer’s obligations to pay the Purchase Price be impacted, until such receipt by Old Johannesburg Warehouse of the full Purchase Price in cleared funds.

-2.5.5 The Buyer shall collect the purchased goods at his sole risk and cost immediately after the auction has finished, or on the Monday or Tuesday after the auction during normal business hours.
+2.5.5 The Buyer shall collect the purchased goods at his sole risk and cost immediately after the auction has finished, during normal business hours.

 2.5.6 The refusal of any approval, license, consent, permit or clearance as required by foreign or local law(s) shall not affect the Buyer’s obligation to pay for the lot.